craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

-#Course MS-030 - Replacement Labs#
+# Course MS-030 - Replacement Labs

+These instructions must be used in the virtual environment provided by learnondemand.net.

 ## Lab Setup